Homepage > Infrastructure> Goal 2: Build a multi-modal and pedestrian friendly community. > Percent of neighbors that drive to work alone >

 The City aims to reduce vehicle miles traveled by promoting diverse transportation modes that are safe and low-cost, including walking, biking, and using mass transit.
 As staff strives for connecting our City through the addition of complete streets, sidewalks, and bike paths, and increasing the availability of different transportation options, the City’s goal is to see a decrease in the percent of neighbors who commute to work alone, further reducing traffic congestion.

-Data is collected from the American Community Survey (ACS) 1-Year Estimates – Data table: Commuting Characteristics by Sex.
+Data is collected from the American Community Survey (ACS) 1-Year Estimates – Data table: B08006: Sex of Workers by Means of Transportation to Work.
 For further information about the American Community Survey (ACS) please see the Source tab.

 Due to the impact of COVID-19, the Census Bureau changed the 2020 American Survey System (ACS) release schedule to only release a limited number of data tables containing experimental estimates for the nation, states, and the District of Columbia.